shashical/Chatrix/README.md

  SERVER_KEY
 ```
 # Demo
++ Authenticate yourself and get started
++ Enjoy chatting in real-time, whether in groups or in personal
++ Explore the various features and functionalities provided by the app
 # Working of App
  To log in to the app, please verify your number with the OTP (One-Time Password).
 After logging in, a basic information form will appear, requesting a profile photo, username, and a brief description.
  ## Home screen